-Sometimes it is necessary to discourage pupils from making poor choices about their behaviour and at Emerson Valley School we do this through a system of logical consequences or sanctions.
+Sometimes it is necessary to discourage pupils from making poor choices about their behaviour.
+We do this through a system of logical consequences or sanctions.
 It is very important that these are used fairly and consistently and with regard to the underlying principles outlined.
+These sanctions must be applied alongside a restorative conversation about the child's behaviour choice.